 If you want to subject yourself to emotional drama, spend some time with a coworker who is going through a divorce.
 We get it, separation and divorce are difficult and will drain you physically and emotionally.
 But you shouldn’t suck everybody at the office into your vortex of emotional turmoil.
 From separation to final divorce orders, the emotional and legal drama will play out by the water cooler.

-Everybody loves their pets and love talking about how cute their cat is or how good their dog obeys.
+Everybody loves their pets and loves talking about how cute their cat is or how good their dog obeys.
 But there are coworkers whose pets are the center of their lives and make sure you know about it.
 You will hear about these pets every single day of the week.
-You will see pictures of them, hear about there mild affliction, troubles with other animals and you will even be invited to follow them on social media.
+You will see pictures of them, hear about their mild affliction, troubles with other animals and you will even be invited to follow them on social media.